darthwalsh/bin/apps/AndroidWifi2Data.md

 > 4. **Application-Level Solutions**:
 >     - Implementing retries and reconnection logic at the application level to recover gracefully from network changes.
 >
+---

+## Practical Workaround: Force Switch via Automation

+See [[Tasker]] for a Tasker + Shizuku setup that:
+1. Turns WiFi off when leaving home (NFC trigger or manual)
+2. Waits 5 minutes
+3. Re-enables WiFi

+This bypasses Android's sticky WiFi behavior by just killing WiFi early.